-S.NO Name Designation Remuneration 2019-20 (in Lakhs) Remuneration 2020-21 Percentage Increase/ Decrease in Remuneration 1 V. Padmanabham Managing Director 13.80 13.80 - 2 V. Krishna Kumari Director - - - 3 M. A. Azeez Khaleeli Director - - 4 P. Sudhindran Director - - - 5 N. Rama Suresh Director - - - 6.
-G. Subramaniam Chief Financial Officer (CFO) 3.97 4.27 7.56% 7 V. Sasikanth Company Secretary (CS) 6.05 6.97 15.21%
+S.NO Name Designation Remuneration 2020-21 (in Lakhs) Percentage Increase/ Decrease in Remuneration 1 V. Padmanabham Managing Director 13.80 13.80 - 2 V. Krishna Kumari Director - - - 3 M. A. Azeez Khaleeli Director 4 P. Sudhindran Director - - - 5 N. Rama Suresh Director - - - 6.
+G. Subramaniam Chief Financial Officer (CFO) 4.27 5.41 26.7% 7 V. Sasikanth Company Secretary (CS) 7.03 7.03 -

-There was no Change in the Remuneration of Directors.
-There was an increase of 7.56 % in the Remuneration of CFO.
-However, the Percentage increase in Remuneration of CS was attributable due to his full presence in the Financial Year 2020-21 as he was appointed in the middle of the Previous Financial Year.
+There was no Change in the Remuneration of Directors and/or Company Secretary.
+There was an increase of 26.7% in the Remuneration of CFO.

-(iii) During the Financial Year under review, there was Increase of 1.86 % in the median remuneration of employees (other than Key Managerial Personnel).
+- (iii) During the Financial Year under review, there was a decrease of 10.36 % in the median remuneration of employees - (iv) There were 29 permanent employees (excluding Managing Director) on the rolls of the Company as on 31.03.2022.

-- (iv) There were 21 permanent employees on the rolls of the Company as on 31.03.2021. - (v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration;
+(v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration;

-Normally, yearly increments would be given to staff based on their performance.
-Average percentile Increase in the managerial personnel in the Financial Year 20-21 was 2.76%.
-Average percentile increase already made in the salaries of employees other than managerial Personnel during the last Financial Year was 1.94%.
+Normally, increments would be given to staff based on their performance.
+Average percentile Increase in the managerial personnel in the Financial Year 2021-22 was (13.23%).
+Average percentile increase already made in the salaries of employees other than managerial Personnel during the last Financial Year was 4.54%.
+The average percentile decrease as mentioned above in the salaries of employees other than managerial personnel was due to the increase in the number of employees during the financial year and besides that those employees were entered in the permanent rolls of the company during the end of the Financial Year and the salaries of the said employees were considered only after they were entered in the permanent rolls of the Company.